 For a basic setup, I draw a line down the middle and across.
 Do not eyeball this, use a ruler or Tee Square to measure the centers evenly.

 Once you get a hang of things, you’ll figure out a grid system or template that will suit your needs later on.

 5) Now to line up your screen on your press.

 On each of my frames, I t-marked the sides to help me align it with the platen.

-If you’re starting out and need a DIY exposure unit, be sure to check out my tutorial on building one for less than $30.
-If you need a crash course on screenprinting at home, check out my videos.
+If you need a crash course on screen printing at home, check out my free tutorial.
 Hope you guys enjoyed this breakdown on screenprinting registration, let me know in the comments if you have any questions.